ralscha/bsoncodec-apt/README.md

 Released versions are available from the Maven Central Repository.
-To use SNAPSHOT releases you need to add the Sonatype Maven Repository
+To use SNAPSHOT releases you need to add the Sonatype Maven Repository to the pom.xml
 ```
 	<repositories>
 		<repository>